initia-labs/OPinit/bots/README.md

 Output submitter is the component to store the L2 output root for block finalization.
 Output submitter will get the L2 output results from executor and submit it to L1.

-1. Set output submitter mnemonic on `.envrc`.
+1. Set output submitter mnemonic on `.env`.
     ```bash
     export OUTPUT_SUBMITTER_MNEMONIC="..."
     ```